Joe De Santis: Biography

 With the advent of television, De Santis became known as a skilled character actor who could play convincing dialect characters, mugs, suave heavies and emotional leads.
 He was active in such early television series as Playhouse 90, Studio One, Sheriff of Cochise, and he appeared regularly on the programs of Red Buttons, Martha Raye and Sid Caesar.
-In addition to many single performances on other series like Voyage to the Bottom of the Sea, Joe had a recurring presence in such shows as The Untouchables, 77 Sunset Strip, Perry Mason, Mission: Impossible, and in the westerns such as Sugarfoot, Daniel Boone, Gunsmoke, Sara, and Bonanza.
+In addition to many single performances on other series like Voyage to the Bottom of the Sea, De Santis had a recurring presence in such shows as The Untouchables, 77 Sunset Strip, Perry Mason, Mission: Impossible, and in the westerns such as Sugarfoot, Daniel Boone, Gunsmoke, Sara, and Bonanza.
 De Santis made three guest appearances on Perry Mason; in two of the episodes he played the murder victim: George Castle in the 1958 episode, "The Case of the Long-Legged Models", and Melvin Slater in the 1959 episode, "The Case of the Borrowed Brunette".
 He was also cast as Louie Parker in the 1965 episode, "The Case of the Deadly Debt".

-In 1960, De Santis was cast as Juan Cortilla, a Mexican bandit, in the episode "Chicota Landing" of the NBC western series, Riverboat.

 De Santis played in numerous films; the high point of his career came in 1962 with A Cold Wind in August.
 He was also featured in I Want to Live! and The Brotherhood.
 De Santis was an active member of the Players' Club in New York City, and the Masquers' Club in Los Angeles, California.

+Death

-De Santis retired to Provo, Utah in 1978 to be close to family, and resided there until his death in 1989.
-Along with sculpting, he contributed regularly to the activities of the Provo Eldred Center.
-He was a heavy smoker for much of his life and suffered from chronic bronchitis and borderline emphysema; he died in 1989 at the age of 80 of chronic obstructive pulmonary disease.
+De Santis died in 1989 at the age of 80 of chronic obstructive pulmonary disease.

 In the liner notes to Frank Zappa's first album, Freak Out!, one finds "These People Have Contributed Materially in Many Ways to Make Our Music What it is.
-Please Do Not Hold it Against them."
+Please Do Not Hold it Against them".
 De Santis' name is listed along with many others.
-An explanation for this can be found in an interview with Carl Franzoni, a vocalist for whom the first song on that album, "Hungry Freaks, Daddy" was written.
+An explanation can be found in an interview with Carl Franzoni, a vocalist for whom the first song on that album, "Hungry Freaks, Daddy" was written.
 Franzoni and Zappa were acquainted with Vito Paulekas, a sculptor and dancer and the L.A. freak scene guru in the early sixties.
 Apparently certain movie stars, De Santis included, would come to Vito's studio to sculpt, and somehow something about Joe stuck in Zappa's mind.